Macau Local Snack Guide

 (Just with the candy only, somewhat unfortunately…)

 Although the owner said that the Originals are the most popular, the two superstar choices for me are the Black Sesame and Belgium Dark Chocolate varieties.
-For peanut lovers, it’s all about the Black Sesame while the Belgium Dark Chocolate is pure bliss if you want something sweeter, richer and more sinister.
+For peanut lovers, it’s all about the Black Sesame while the Belgium Dark Chocolate is pure bliss if you’re into sweet treats of badness.

 Macau Local Snacks: Dried Meat